Are you ready for the ultimate clash between Hive vs Tado?

 Control the air conditioning units with a Tado Smart AC Control device.

-Hive vs. Tado – Benefits and Drawbacks
+Hive vs Tado – Benefits and Drawbacks

 Hive Pros and Cons

-Upon examining the features of Hive, we noticed a lot of great factors that many users are appreciative of.
 Here’s what to know when considering if it’s right for you:

 - Lower price point compared to some competitors